Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Dequantization using path integral Monte Carlo

 We first start with a connected, undirected graph on the set of all possible states $\Gamma_1,\Gamma_2,\ldots,\Gamma_{2rD-1}$ which represent the ``paths" involved in our Trotter decomposition.
 Each vertex of the graph then represents one possible collection of values for $\Gamma_1,\ldots,\Gamma_{2rD-1}$.

 At each vertex $a$, we therefore select a neighbor with probability $1/(2rD-1)$.
 Since the degree may be less than $2rD-1$ at a given vertex, the walk may remain at that vertex as there is a non-zero probability of no edge being selected.
-To account for such situations, we have the following rules: if a neighboring vertex $b$ is selected and the probability of transitioning where $b=\{\Gamma_i^{(b)}:i=1\ldots 2rD-1\}$, is at least as great as the probability of remaining $p_a \coloneqq \text{Pr}(\Gamma)_a$, we transition to $b$.
-If $p_b < p_a$, then we transition to $b$ with probability $p_b/p_a$, where $b\in \mathcal{N}(a)$ with $\mathcal{N}(a)$ referring to the neighbors of $a$ and
+To account for such situations, we have the following rules: if a neighboring vertex $b$ is selected and the probability of transitioning